-While one of the most well-known signs of dyslexia is difficulty spelling words correctly, that is not always the case and often the condition can manifest itself in other ways.
-During this Dyslexia Awareness Month, here are the top 10 signs of dyslexia in children:
+While one of the most well-known signs of dyslexia is difficulty spelling words correctly that is not always the case and often dyslexia can cause other problems.
+During this Dyslexia Awareness Month here are the top 10 signs of dyslexia in children:

-1. Confusing similar letters like p and q, or b and d.
-This will naturally happen as children develop their handwriting skills, but persistent mistakes can be a key indicator of visual processing problems.
+1. Confusing similar letters like p and q or b and d.
+This will naturally happen as children develop their handwriting skills but repetitive mistakes can be a key indicator of visual processing problems.

-2. Difficulty remembering sequences like days of the week, or the alphabet.
-Disordered processes resulting from dyslexia can make it harder for children to recall patterns like these.
+2. Difficulty remembering sequences like days of the week or the alphabet.
+Dyslexia can make it harder for children to recall patterns.

 3. Anxiety from reading or writing.
-Many children with dyslexia are unsure about their accuracy with both, and might panic when asked to read – especially aloud.
+Many children with dyslexia lack confidence with both and might panic when asked to read – especially aloud.

 4. Preference to dictate written work.
-Apart from taking longer to write things by hand, many children with dyslexia are verbally eloquent but struggle when they’re asked to write things down.
+Apart from taking longer to write things by hand many children with dyslexia are verbally confident but struggle when they’re asked to write things down.

-6. Confusing similarly-spelt or sounding words, eg: bred and bread.
-Dyslexic children can be confused by words that sound and look the same, and can easily replace one with another in haste.
+6. Confusing similarly-spelt or sounding words eg: bred and bread.
+Dyslexic children can be confused by words that sound and look the same and can easily replace one with another in confusion.

 7. Difficulty recognising commonly used words.
-This is usually caused by the anxiety of thinking they know the word but are worried they will get it wrong, as much as it is caused by dyslexia itself.
+Other than dyslexia this is usually caused by the anxiety of thinking they know the word but are worried they will get it wrong.

 10. Trouble understanding or remembering instructions.
-Issues with memory, such as forgetting the date even after being told, or simple verbal instructions can be indicative of dyslexia in children.
+Issues with memory such as forgetting the date even after being told or even simple verbal instructions.

-Like any learning disability, dyslexia can present challenges to school pupils throughout their education and people with dyslexia might feel like they are different to other people.
-It is true that the dyslexic brain works differently, but dyslexia can be as much a strength as it is a learning difficulty, however it is still key to notice the signs of dyslexia as early as possible, so children do not feel isolated.
-When left undetected, it can be confusing and lonely for dyslexic children.
+Like any learning disability dyslexia can present challenges to school pupils throughout their education and people with dyslexia might feel like they are different to other people.
+The dyslexic brain works differently but dyslexia can be as much a strength as it is a learning difficulty however it is still key to notice the signs of dyslexia as early as possible so children do not feel isolated.
+When left undetected it can be confusing and lonely for dyslexic children.

 We actually wrote another article on these “superpowers” in a separate article called 6 Dyslexic Superpowers which also talks about different celebrities that have dyslexia.